 “The bullpen remains my favorite set, still to this day.
 We continuously tweak it, especially the set dressing, either for a specific episode, or to update it over the past five seasons.”

-One of the central locations for the show, the “bullpen,” was carefully predicated on a variety of factors, but mainly the interaction between our principal characters and the division leader, Sergeant Hank Voight, explained Van Horn.
+One of the central locations for the show, the “bullpen,” was carefully predicated on a variety of factors, but mainly the interaction between one the show’s principal characters and the division leader, Sergeant Hank Voight, explained Van Horn.

 “A lot of thought went what kind of action takes place in the bullpen, specifically laying out the case on the whiteboard, analysis of evidence and data gleaned from various police computer applications,” he said.